Incoming Freshmen and Transfer Students

 How to Prepare

 The Theory Placement Exam will test skills such as reading notation in treble and bass clef, matching rhythms to time signatures, scales and intervals, and identifying the quality of triads and seventh chords.

-The Aural Placement Exam will test skills such as matching pitch, determining contour of a melody, subdividing rhythms by dupals and triplets, Dyad singback (matching the pitch of each tone in an interval), singing a major scale.
+The Aural Skills Assessment will test skills such as matching pitch, determining contour of a melody, subdividing rhythms by dupals and triplets, Dyad singback (matching the pitch of each tone in an interval), singing a major scale.

 Sample Test Items

 - Andrew Surmani, Karen Farnum Surmani, and Morton Manus, Alfred’s Essentials of Music Theory: A complete Self-study Course for All Musicians (Book and two CDs) Alfred Music, 2004.
 ISBN-13: 978-0739036358

 - Joseph N. Straus, Elements of Music.
 Prentice Hall, 2008.
 ISBN 0-13-034341